Answers to some frequently asked questions about the SHRP2 Implementation Assistance Program.

 What is the overall purpose of the SHRP2 Implementation Assistance Program?

-The purpose of the Implementation Assistance Program is to provide support to organizations for the deployment of SHRP2 products.
+The Implementation Assistance Program provides support to organizations for the deployment of SHRP2 products.
 That support may be in the form of funding or technical assistance.
 Three levels of assistance are offered to meet the varied needs of the products and the applicants who wish to deploy them.
 Application periods, also called application rounds, are generally offered twice each year.

 Why should my organization participate in the implementation of SHRP2 products?